-Inspired by the craftsmanship of songwriters Neil Young, John Martyn & Nick Drake, Hull-born, London-resident Steve Dagleish now performs his original songs, interpretations of 'trad' and modern songs, at folk clubs, music venues and festivals.
+Inspired by the craftsmanship of songwriters Neil Young, John Martyn & Nick Drake, Hull-born, London-resident Steve Dagleish now performs his original songs, interpretations of 'trad' and contemporary songs, with vocalist Carolyne.

 Steve's duo opened for Ranagri to a sold-out Slaughtered Lamb in London in March & Steve performed solo alongside Greg Hancock & Alex Seel at the Harrison in May as part of their Songwriter Circle Tour.
 The duo performed in the Acoustic Marquee at TribFest on August 17th and played four sets over two days at Cornwall Folk Festival August 24th & 25th.
 They performed at Lustleigh Village Show on August 26th and closed Friday's programme on the Seafront Stage at Lyme Folk Weekend on August 30th.